 Your life jacket is designed to save your life.
-However, they all have specific usage directions that are different across various styles and brands.
+However, they all have specific usage and care directions that are different across various styles and brands.
 We know there are tons of things we all skip reading the directions for, but your PFD shouldn't be one of them.
 Read and adhere to the guidelines and directions that come with your specific life vest.

 Test Your Mobility

 Whenever possible, try on your PFD before you buy it.
 Found a great deal online?
 We get it — save the cash and snag the deal, but only if you're sure you have the option to return an uncomfortable item (not just a defective one).
 When you do try on your jacket, run through a few tests to see if it works for you:

 - Put it on!
 Buckle and zip it up.
 Adjust it accordingly.
 See if you like how it feels and how it works.
 Take it off and repeat the process a few times.
 Walk around the store or your house, and really be critical of how it feels.
 If you can't get used to it or you're not happy with how it feels, it's not the right one for you.